 This guide to travel in Rajasthan covers best places to visit in Rajasthan, best places to stay, attractions and activities, as well as mindful and ethical travel in Rajasthan.
 Our guide also covers how to see a less touristy side of Rajasthan – should you wish to – and tips for ethical and responsible travel in Rajasthan.

 When is the Best Time to Visit Rajasthan?

-An alternative time to plan your trip to Rajasthan for, is during monsoon (mid June – September).
-Rajasthan gets far less rain – after all it is largely a desert – than other states in India, the crowds are fewer during this time and the prices cheaper.
-Weather tends to be overcast and humid (and can be humid/hot) so admittedly if you’re focused on clear blue skies, winter is your time to visit.
+An alternative time to plan your trip to Rajasthan is during the monsoon (mid-June – September).
+Rajasthan gets far less rain – after all, it is largely a desert – than other states in India, the crowds are fewer during this time and the prices cheaper.
+The weather tends to be overcast and humid (and can be humid/hot) so admittedly if you’re focused on clear blue skies, winter is your time to visit.

 Stay clear during the months of April and May as temperatures soar and can reach over 50 degrees centigrade…